 The egress road had previously come up at a January 7 special BOE meeting at Central Middle School.

-The meeting was lightly scantly, but key stakeholders were present, including Police Chief Heavey who said police had worked with security and traffic personnel, as well as the architect and were in support of the road.
+The meeting was scantly attended, but key stakeholders were present, including Police Chief Heavey who said police had worked with security and traffic personnel, as well as the architect and were in support of the road.

 “We think it would be okay,” he said, adding that police would work with the Dept of Transportation.
 “One of our concerns was with parking adjacent to the home side of the stadium, but that has been taken out of the final plan.
 That was one of the major concerns our physical security experts had. … This will improve security.
 That’s a positive for us.”